gardener/gardener/docs/proposals/08-shoot-additional-container-runtimes.md

               type: kata-containers
             ```

-            Gardener will wait that all RuntimeContainers extensions will be reconciled by the appropriate extensions controllers.
+            Gardener will wait that all ContainerRuntimes extensions will be reconciled by the appropriate extensions controllers.
         3. Each runtime extension controller will be responsible to reconcile it's RuntimeContainer resource type.
            rc-kata-containers extension controller will reconcile RuntimeContainer resource from type kata-container and rc-gvisor will reconcile RuntimeContainer resource from gvisor.
            Reconciliation process by container runtime extension controllers:
            1. Runtime extension controller from specific type should apply a chart which responsible for the installation of the runtime container in the cluster:
                 1. DaemonSet which will run a privileged pod on each node with the label: container.runtime.<type of the resource>:true The pod will be responsible for:
-                    1. Download the runtime container binaries (From the web or from the extension package   __TBD__) and copy them to the relevant path in the host OS.
+                    1. Copy the runtime container binaries (From extension package ) to the relevant path in the host OS.
                     2. Add the relevant container runtime plugin section to the containerd configuration file (/etc/containerd/config.toml).
                     3. Restart containerd in the node.
-                3. RuntimeClass in the cluster to support the runtime class. for example:
+                3. RuntimeClasses in the cluster to support the runtime class. for example:
                    ```yaml
                    apiVersion: node.k8s.io/v1beta1
                    kind: RuntimeClass